CFO Wiki

 They use cohort insights to inform acquisition strategy (which channels bring better customers?), product roadmap (what features increase retention?), and pricing (which segments have best unit economics?).

 Most importantly, they understand that a few percentage points of retention improvement compound into enormous valuation differences.
-Improving month 3 retention from 88% to 91% means more customers survive to become long-term revenue.
-Do that across all cohorts and your business value increases by millions.
+Improving month 3 retention from 88% to 91% means more customers survive to become long-term revenue, which also amplifies the impact of healthy SaaS gross margin targets on profitability.
+Do that across all cohorts and your business value increases by millions, especially when your SaaS headcount planning model is aligned with these retention-driven revenue realities.

 FAQ